timkulp/ItsNotMagic/README.md

 Start the Tavern with a room full of light.
 This is the brightest time for the players.
 As your party moves into the dungeon, bring the lights down or switch to only use the LED Candles (representing the player’s torches).
 In the Caverns reduce the number of candles to heighten the sense of darkness and isolation.
 Using lighting to adjust the mood can add a powerful element to your game.

 **Audio** provides a heighten sense of drama throughout the game.
-Matching the lighting, audio can be used to take the players from jovial to forboding as they descend into the dungeon.
+Matching the lighting, audio can be used to take the players from jovial to foreboding as they descend into the dungeon.

 When working with music avoid soundtracks.
 If a soundtrack starts playing and the players’ mind goes to the movie associated with the soundtrack, the mood will be broken.
 You can use soundscapes through Youtube or a white noise generator to bring your players into your world.

 ## Setting

 So where is this adventure?
 Well that is up to you.
-The content here is kept fairly generic and can be modified to be where ever you’d like it to be.
-Maybe it's in the Forgotten Realms, Equestria or Malifaux.
+The content here is kept\
+ generic and can be modified to be where ever you’d like it to be.
 Be creative and adapt to your world how you see fit.
-As an example, you could start in the Yawning Portal tavern in Forgotten Realms and take the players into an undiscovered mountain cavern deep in the Sword Mountains.
 Have fun with the setting and take the players from the familiar to the alien.
 That makes things more fun for everyone.

 ## Story Summary

 Like many horror stories, this tale starts in a bar with almost everyone having a great time.
 At one table, hard drinking, hard partying Barbarians are celebrating.
 At another table, a somber group of travelers toasts the fallen.
 In the bar the party learns about the Wizard's Dungeon full of treasure and traps.
 Through conversation the party learns of a madness infecting all who go to the dungeon.
 Warnings of eyes in the darkness and certain insanity don't sway the party from the riches rumored within the dungeon.

 In the dungeon, players immediately feel the impact of the psionic assault.
-Dangers come at the party from inside and out as halucinations and real world traps keep the party on their toes.
+Dangers come at the party from inside and out as hallucinations and real world traps keep the party on their toes.
 The party eventually makes their way to the Wizard's Study where they start to learn of the Wizard's exploration into dark powers better left alone.

 In the caverns under the dungeon the party finds a host of lost minds driven mad by the hallucinations and psionic attacks in the dungeon.
-The walls of the caverns block the psionic powers driving the halucinations.
+The walls of the caverns block the psionic powers driving the hallucinations.
 Deep into the caverns the party will encounter Calvin, the Mad Wizard who brought the darkness to this world.
-Calvin helps equip the characters with the tools they need, the Hammer of Shattering (found in the entry way of the dungeon) and the Obisidon Scarab needed to defea the Beast and destroy the orb.
+Calvin helps equip the characters with the tools they need, the Hammer of Shattering (found in the entry way of the dungeon) and the Obsidian Scarab needed to defeat the Beast and destroy the orb.

 Emerging from the caverns the psionic assault continues as the characters find themselves in the Wizard's laboratory.
-Here the party will find the Obsidian Scarab and maybe fight some twisted, evil merefolk emerging from a pool of acid.
-Here the party will find the valve needed to drain the acid in the neighboring hall.
-The hall leads to the Wizard's Sanctum but before entering the sanctum, the characters must defeat The Guardian.
+Here the party will find the Obsidian Scarab and fight some twisted, evil merefolk emerging from a pool of acid.
+The party will find the valve needed to drain the acid in the neighboring hall allowing them to proceed out of the room.
+The hall leads to the Wizard's Sanctum but before entering the sanctum, the characters must defeat The Guardian: a creature protecting the other worldly invasion.

 Within the Sanctum evil from another dimension pours into our world.
 A Beast looms in the shadows channeling the psionic energies from the other dimension into supernatural powers.
 The party must defeat the Beast and destroy it's source of power to stop the other worldly invasion.